The Eclectic Review: Content

 As Basker writes, "beyond literature, the Eclectic covered books in every field imaginable".
 For example, the January 1845 issue had seven major articles; three were on literary subjects and the rest were on theology, politics, education, and natural history.
 The Eclectic also reviewed art exhibitions.
 Furthermore, important contemporary scientific and philosophical subjects were given extensive space.
 For example, the Oxford Movement was debated and Charles Darwin's On the Origin of Species was reviewed.
 Basker writes that "in general, over the years the Eclectic showed remarkable tolerance for other religious groups—not only the various denominations of Protestants, but also Roman Catholics and Jews."
 Moreover, it steadfastly opposed slavery and supported social reform.

 Reception

 The Eclectic, as its most successful, "enjoyed a wide readership in England, America, and presumably throughout the British Empire", according to Basker.
 The journal was reprinted in the United States by Foster, Bisbee, and Col. in New York.

-The Eclectic Review on-line
+The Eclectic Review online

-Almost all the issues are available on-line.
+Almost all the issues are available online.